 “Notably, adult stem and progenitor cells including….mesenchymal stem cells have progressed into clinical trials and have shown positive benefits.”5

-The results of initial research using mesenchymal stem cell transplantation:
+The results of initial research using mesenchymal stem cell transplantation are provided below.

 Myocardial Infarction (Heart attack, MI)1,5,8